Consciousness: Problem of definition

-The Cambridge Dictionary defines consciousness as "the state of understanding and realizing something."
+The Cambridge English Dictionary defines consciousness as "the state of being awake, thinking, and knowing what is happening around you", as well as "the state of understanding and realizing something".

-The Oxford Living Dictionary defines consciousness as "The state of being aware of and responsive to one's surroundings.", "A person's awareness or perception of something." and "The fact of awareness by the mind of itself and the world."
+The Oxford Living Dictionary defines consciousness as "[t]he state of being aware of and responsive to one's surroundings", "[a] person's awareness or perception of something", and "[t]he fact of awareness by the mind of itself and the world".

 Philosophers have attempted to clarify technical distinctions by using a jargon of their own.
-The Routledge Encyclopedia of Philosophy in 1998 defines consciousness as follows:
+The corresponding entry in the Routledge Encyclopedia of Philosophy (1998) reads: